timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

    2. Let us explore the case.
-      Data for time 1000 is available, that is the case has been pre-run to get rid of transients, therefore can proceed with saving the velocity fields needed for the rescaling procedure directly.
+      Data for time 1000 is available, that is the case has been pre-run to get rid of transients, therefore one can proceed with saving the velocity fields needed for the rescaling procedure directly.

       Opening ``1000/U`` verifies that cycling boundary conditions are applied